ednunezg/ednunezg.github.io/outside.md

 <div class="outside-racing">

 <p>
 Long distance running shapes a significant part of who I am and what I do in my free time.
 Somewhat recently I've been making the progression from road running to longer and wilder trail running.
-Ultra/mountain/trail running isn't just a sport I love for its meditative and physically challenging aspect, it is also an ideal way for me to go out in nature without needing to go backpacking for multiple days.
+Trail running isn't just a sport I love for its meditative and physically challenging aspect, it is also an ideal way for me to go out in nature without needing to go backpacking for multiple days.
 </p>

 <h4>2017&nbsp;Race&nbsp;Calendar</h4>